 English Speaking Countries in South America

 American English differs from all other kinds of English in regards to pronunciation.
 For instance, British English tends to drop certain sounds like r in car or h in he.
 While American English fully pronounces both the letters.

 Sometimes, the same things have different names in different kinds of English languages.
-For example, what we know in American English as an apartment, the British know as a flat.
+For example, what we know in American English as an apartment, as the British know as a flat.
 A couch is known as a sofa, and corn is a grain.

-Spellings is also what sets different kinds of English language apart.
+Spellings are also what sets different kinds of English language apart.
 For instance, color and color are not only pronounced similarly but also refer to the same thing.
 But one spelling is right for a particular region and the other for the other region.

 The grammar of American English is also different from the others.
 One major difference is the form of verbs used after a noun for instance, while American English says the government is, British English says the government is.

+English Speaking Countries in South America